-This is a very heated topic in the gaming industry at the moment because of EA’s big move with Star Wars Battlefront II.
+Loot boxes are a very heated topic at the moment because of EA’s big move with Star Wars Battlefront II.

 It began with EA adding in loot boxes into Star Wars Battlefront II, that doesn’t seem so bad does it?
 But players started to realise what you can unlock with these loot boxes they weren’t just cosmetic items (what a fair number of gamers accept), you could also earn something called Star Cards and these Star Cards can give you a slight advantage over a player that didn’t buy loot boxes, this led to a very big uproar from the gaming community.

 Following on from that, players also noticed how much time a gamer would have to spend on the game to unlock items within the game.
 It was estimated that it would take you about 40 hours (this is time in matches playing to earn you credits so you can buy the heroes with credits) to just earn you one hero and these heroes are Luke and Vader.
 They are the most expensive in the game costing you 60,000 credits and others costing about 40,000.
 Now most people don’t have the time to do that which kind of entices you to spend money on the game buying more loot boxes for progression even though you just spent about £55 on the game already.